Skip to Content

 Where can one find Cougars in Texas?

-The coat is usually tawny but comes in silvery grey or red with light spots on the underside, including the jaw, chin, and throat.
-Babies are seen and born with blue eyes and ring on their tails; babies are pale and dark spots remain on their sides.
+The coat of the cougar is typically tawny, but it can also appear in shades of silvery grey or red, with lighter spots on the underside, including the jaw, chin, and throat.
+Cougar cubs are born with blue eyes and ringed tails.
+They have a paler coat with dark spots on their sides that remain as they grow.

 Alligator